leszkolukasz/servlet-container/README.md

 ![license](https://img.shields.io/github/license/leszkolukasz/servlet-container?colorA=192330&colorB=c70039&style=for-the-badge)
 ![status](https://img.shields.io/badge/status-finished-green?colorA=192330&colorB=00e600&style=for-the-badge)

-This is a project that was created as part of a course I took at University of Warsaw.
+This is a project that was created as part of a course I took at the University of Warsaw.
 It is a simple implementation of a servlet container that supports Java servlets compliant with Java Servlet API.
-Even though it is quite barebone, it can load and run simple applications that use basic functionalities of servlets including dispatching, jsp and async servlets.
+Even though it is quite barebone, it can load and run simple applications that use basic functionalities of servlets including dispatching, JSP and async servlets.

-I did not find many other small implementations of servlet containers so feel free to use this as an example of how to create container like this.
-Keep in mind that due to time resctrictions it is a pretty imperfect, buggy project and while I tried to remain faithful to Servlet API I took some liberties here and there.
+I did not find many other small implementations of servlet containers so feel free to use this as an example of how to create a container like this.
+Keep in mind that due to time restrictions it is a pretty imperfect, buggy project and while I tried to remain faithful to Servlet API I took some liberties here and there.

 ## Assumptions

-The idea is that this container works in similar manner as tomcat.
-You can add servlet classes using ServletContainer::addRoute but preferred way it to use component scanning functionality.
-That is if application is packed into `warName.war` file and placed in `deploy` directory inside `server/src/main/resources` it will be loaded on server start and available under `localhost:8000/warName`.
+The idea is that this container works in a similar manner as Tomcat.
+You can add servlet classes using ServletContainer::addRoute but the preferred way is to use component scanning functionality.
+That is if the application is zipped into `warName.war` file and placed in `deploy` directory inside `server/src/main/resources` it will be loaded on the server start and available under `localhost:8000/warName`.

-By default server runs on port 8000.
+By default, the server runs on port 8000.
 It can be changed in `Main` function.
-This function also contains example of how to start and configure this server.
+This function also contains and example of how to start and configure this server.

 ## How to run

-Project was build using Gradle.
+The project was built using Gradle.
 It contains two subprojects: server and demo application (simple book database).
 It was tested under Linux and I do not know if it even works under Windows/MacOS.

 To run server use: